The Film Foundation: Description

 The foundation has been called "the leading organization devoted to fundraising, increasing awareness of preservation, and issuing grants to safeguard this country's cinematic heritage."
 It aids in preserving movie history by providing support for preservation projects at film archives.
 Since its inception, the foundation has helped save more than 600 movies.
 The foundation seeks to promote the exhibition (as well as preservation) of classic cinema.
 Since 2002, the foundation has been affiliated with the Directors Guild of America, working out of the Guild's offices in New York and Los Angeles and sharing two officers who also sit on the foundation's board.

 The foundation also creates educational programs such as "The Story of Movies", a free interdisciplinary curriculum that the foundation has distributed to millions of students and tens of thousands of classrooms.
 It teaches about the cultural significance of film and the importance of preservation.
 The curriculum "is intended to teach kids to think critically about what they see in film, and to consider the filmmaking process and decisions made along the way.
 It also helps students place films in a historical context, using them as a springboard for conversations about social issues."

 The Academy Film Archive houses The Film Foundation Collection.
 The collection consists primarily of newly struck prints on nearly 100 titles.
-The Film Foundation, UNESCO, and the Fédération Panafricaine des Cinéastes jointly run The African Film Heritage Project, which preserves culturally significant movies made in Africa and allows Africans to see those movies, as many of them received only limited distribution on their home continent.
+The Film Foundation, UNESCO, and the Fédération Panafricaine des Cinéastes (FEPACI) jointly run The African Film Heritage Project, which preserves culturally significant movies made in Africa and allows Africans to see those movies, as many of them received only limited distribution on their home continent.
+The project was formally begun in June 2017.

 By 2021, the foundation and its partners had restored more than 900 films.
 The Film Foundation Restoration Screening Room launched May 9, 2022, with the presentation of the 1945 film I Know Where I'm Going!
 Screenings will run on the second Monday of each month and feature introductions and post-screening conversations about the importance of the films.